couchbase/couchbase-lite-swift-ee/README.md

 )
 ```

-## 2. Add CouchbaseLiteSwift to Project
+## Case 2.
+Including Couchbase Lite directly to your app project

 Add CouchbaseLiteSwift to your HostApp